PowerAppsDarren/PowerFxSnippets/App.Formulas/are-we-in-studio.mode.md

-# Are We in Studio Mode
+# Are We in Studio Mode?

 This is a helpful canvas Power Apps code snippet.